quintel/documentation/docs/main/heat-infrastructure-costs.md

 _Note: Heat meter costs can be set per region in the ETM.
 The numbers above are default values._

 ### (Secondary) distribution pipelines
 Distribution pipelines deliver heat to residences and buildings throughout a neighbourhood.
-WTwo types of pipelines are distinguished:
+Two types of pipelines are distinguished:
 * Main distribution pipelines
 * Connection pipelines: pipelines from street level to front door, connecting a residence